 Early American style was used in rural areas, where availability to the latest fashion was limited.
 This country style was often a plainer version of what was being produced in metropolitan areas.
 While very collectible and well made, country furniture does not exhibit the refinement of it’s high style counterparts.
 These simplified characteristics are also evident in the hardware used on this furniture.
 The Early American cabinet handles used on this modest furniture demonstrated clean lines and simpler shapes.
 Materials used included brass, cast iron, porcelain and wood.

-The Colonial period began in America as a bit of a make-do era that morphed into a period of expertly crafted and designed, high style furniture.
+<title="Period Chippendale Handles for Colonial, Traditional and Colonial Revival Furniture">The Colonial period began in America as a bit of a make-do era that morphed into a period of expertly crafted and designed, high style furniture.
 Although less ornate than what was happening in England, American Chippendale furniture was well made with raised panel doors, dove tail joints, ogee moldings and pleasing proportions.
 As the era evolved suitable period furniture handles were created to complement chests, highboys and desks.
-Predominately produced of brass, these Chippendale furniture handles had large bat-wing shaped, flat backplates with simple swan-neck type bails.
+Predominantly produced of brass, these Chippendale furniture handles had large bat-wing shaped, flat backplates with simple swan-neck type bails.

 The Federal Period was defined by three distinct styles: Hepplewhite, Sheraton and Empire

 Hepplewhite furniture was very graceful, balanced and symmetrical.
 Fluid design and decorative inlays were notable features to this time frame.
 Hepplewhite furniture handles were produced with a new technique.
 Sheet brass was rolled and stamped with intricate patterns, classical or organic in appearance.
 Backplates were most often oval in shape, with ends of bails entering outsides of posts.